wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/02-create-manage-sensitivity-labels.md

 * Protect content in Office apps across different platforms and devices.

-* Protect content in third-party apps and services by using Microsoft Cloud App Security.
+* Protect content in third-party apps and services by using Microsoft Defender for Cloud Apps.

 * Protect containers that include Teams, Microsoft 365 Groups, and SharePoint sites.